 - The shop page,

-- All product pages: although this is not really true since the module Publish Content still allows you to display the "long description" of a product as explained on this article,
+- All product pages: although this is not really true since the Publish Content module still allows you to display the "long description" of a product as explained in this article,

 - The Search Results page,

 Don't delay!
 Discover the Divi theme here !

 3 - How to insert it into a theme template?

 Inserting the Post Content module into a theme template is the same as inserting any other type of module...

 Go to the tab Divi > Theme Buildertab, click on "Add a new template (Add New Template) and choose the type of template to create.

 As we have just seen, this can be a template for all your articles or pages, a template for articles in a certain category, etc.

 You will then enter the editing (construction) of your template: you can create it from scratch or you can use a layout from your library (discover how to import/export a theme template).